Cuthbert and Williams given World Cup audition

 "In the first couple of games what was really pleasing for me was the physicality we brought and the way we defended.

 "There are still things for us to work on in terms of being much more accurate.
 There's been a lot of learning from that second England game and hopefully we put that into practice against South Africa.
-There's another opportunity for this group of 23 players to put their hand up before we select the world cup squad.

-"We're expecting confidence and physicality from South Africa.
-They don't make a lot of mistakes.
-It's a very experienced team for them.
+"We're expecting confidence and physicality from South Africa who don't make a lot of mistakes.

-"But we've got a great chance to go out there in front of a home crowd and produce some of the good things that we did in both the games against England.
+"It's a very experienced team for them but we've got a great chance in front of a home crowd to produce some of the good things that we did in both the games against England.

-"We just need to make sure we play for 80 minutes and are accurate for 80 minutes."
+"We just need to make sure we are accurate for 80 minutes."

 Wales team to face South Africa: L Williams; Cuthbert, Grady, J Williams, Dyer; Biggar, Hardy; Domachowski, Dee, Assiratti, Carter, Rowlands, Lydiate, Morgan (capt), Wainwright.

-Replacements: Parry, N Smith, Thomas, Teddy Williams, Basham, Tomos Williams, Llewellyn, C Evans.
+Replacements: Parry, N Smith, H Thomas, Teddy Williams, Basham, Tomos Williams, Llewellyn, C Evans.